arquebuse/arquebuse/README.md

 # Arquebuse

-[Arquebuse](https://arquebuse.io) is an email infrastructure testing tool with a web UI.
+[Arquebuse](https://arquebuse.io) is an email infrastructure testing tool with a Web and command line interfaces.

 ![Outbound view](./img/outbound.png)